Earthshock: Home media

 Earthshock was released on VHS in the UK in 1992.
 A DVD was released on 18 August 2003 as part of the Doctor Who 40th Anniversary Celebration releases, representing the Peter Davison years.
 The DVD included a commentary with Davison, Fielding, Sutton & Waterhouse, and a documentary, Putting the Shock into Earthshock, which included interviews with Davison, Saward and David Banks, as well as various fan commentators including future Doctor Who television writers Steven Moffat and Mark Gatiss, and Conservative MP (then Shadow Transport Secretary) Tim Collins.
 The Region 1 release followed on 7 September 2004.
 On 2 July 2007, this DVD was re-released with new outer packaging.

 In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 5-8" box set, alongside Vengeance on Varos, Remembrance of the Daleks and the TV movie.
 Alongside a documentary on the Fifth Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from then current show runner Steven Moffat, as well as its original version.

 In 2018 the serial was released on the Season 19 Blu-Ray boxset, including a new documentary, Earthshocked.

+Tales of the TARDIS

+In 2023 the serial was re-edited into a 90 minute 'omnibus' format and released as part of Tales of the TARDIS.
+It included newly filmed bookends with the Doctor and Tegan, as played by Peter Davison and Janet Fielding.